-Join my next talk Trace the Base: Unraveling the iPhone’s Baseband Architecture to Defend Against Cellular Attacks at the 7th Objective by the Sea conference on December 5th and 6th.
+Thanks for joining my talk Trace the Base: Unraveling the iPhone’s Baseband Architecture to Defend Against Cellular Attacks at the 7th Objective by the Sea conference on December 5th and 6th.
 A big thanks to the selection committee and the Objective-See Foundation.

 Summary